Choosing the most suitable clamping solution for distribution cables

 For overhead line configurations with spans up to 90 meters, the dead-ending of ADSS distribution cables with diameters 6 to 14mm with HDPE insulator is ensured by compact ACADSS clamps.
 For the termination of round cables with larger diameters, from 9 to 19mm, ACADSS clamps are more suitable solutions as they offer a cable tightening over a total length of 230mm versus 165mm for compact clamps.

-The dead-ending of ADSS round cables can be also performed by using helical dead-ends such as GSDE without armor rod or the AADE with relieved ends.
-While the first ones are compatible with round cables with diameters from 10 to 21mm, the AADE spirals cover a wide range of round cable diameters from 6.2 to 15mm.
-Both of these ranges are designed for spans up to 90 meters.
+The dead-ending of ADSS round cables can be also performed by using helical dead-ends such as GSDE without armor rod.
+These spirals are compatible with round cables with diameters from 10 to 21mm and spans of up to 90 meters.

 Which accessories for anchoring figure-8 distribution cables?

 There are also numerous solutions for the termination of figure-8 cables on poles or facades.
 For aerial configurations with spans that do not exceed 90 meters, three types of clamps have been developed to meet different mechanical constraints.

 Standard anchor clamps for short spans offer a 200daN resistance et a cable tightening on a total length of 60mm, while anchor clamps with long body for short span aredcchanical resistances, of maximum 750daN, reinforced anchor clamps for figure-8 cables are more suitable technological solutions.